AdopteUnOps/rancher-ansible/README.md

 ```

 We highly recommend to upgrade to docker 1.11 or higher (if supported by rancher) when this bug will be fixed.

+### Example

+You can see an example of this project : https://github.com/AdopteUnOps/ansible-collect-data

+Ansible Collect Data it's a project to collect logs and metrics with the stack Kafka, Elasticsearch, Prometheus and other stuff.